-Out of all of the interviews that I got to take part in for “chimpanzee”, I think the interview with the directors was my favorite!
+Out of all of the interviews that I got to take part in for “chimpanzee”, I think the interview with the directors of Chimpanzee was my favorite!
 I honestly wasn’t expecting things to turn out that way, but I had a blast talking and listening to Alastair Fothergill and Mark Linfield.
 For one, I loved listening to the directors’ British accents, but I felt so honored to be in their presence and to learn the nitty gritty details of making a film such as this.

 First of all, I have to say that I took my kids to see Disneynature‘s “chimpanzee” this afternoon, and I loved it once again.
 My kids all had fabulous things to say about the film as well.
 I think there were some scenes that struck an emotional chord with my kids, and it was kind of sweet to see.
 The film was shot so beautifully, and the story could not have turned out any better if someone had written the script.
 In fact, a script was written!
 Nobody expected the chimpanzees to follow a script of course, but they had an idea of how the story would go.
 (Spoiler Alert) Those plans were CRUSHED when Oscar’s mom, Isha, went missing after an attack.